 All transfer student applicants who choose a Broad major on the MSU admission application will be considered for admission to MSU as “Business Preference.”
 Students with strong grades in specific coursework and a strong cumulative GPA from their current and previous institution(s) may be considered for admission directly to the Broad College, as “Business Admitted.”
 See the specific requirements for transfer students applying to MSU as a Broad major (above).

 No new student will be admitted directly to the following majors: accounting, finance, human resource management, management, marketing or supply chain management.
-Once students matriculate to MSU, they are subject to the current Broad College/major admission process.
+Once students matriculate to MSU, they are subject to the secondary Broad College/major admission process.

 Progression: Business Preference → Business Admitted → Degree-Granting Major